Find out how and when to apply to a research degree at York (PhD, MPhil and MA/MSc by research). Discover what happens after you apply.

 4. Check the application deadlines

-In most cases, applications can be submitted throughout the year.
+In most cases, applications can be submitted year-round.
 However, we recommend that you apply as early as possible as some areas are particularly competitive.
-You'll need to hold an offer to apply for funding.
-Funding application deadlines usually fall between January and March.

 5. Complete your application

 Submit an online application.
 You don’t need to complete your application all at once: you can start it, save it and finish it later.